 The new brand identity was applied across all of the college’s brand touchpoints: campus signage, apparel, stationery, advertising, website and social media.

 Set into a traditional shield (representing strength of purpose), the new mark incorporates four key images:

-1866, the year the college was founded, signifies the college’s historical routes and time-honored values
+1866, the year the college was founded, signifying the college’s historical routes and time-honored values